iSPIRT/OCEN-Documentation/docs/9-loan_journey/6-post-disbursement.md

 # Stage: Post-disbursement

 These APIs are part of the loan journey but not part the sequence of the application processing steps.
 These APIs can be called by the participants at different times for a loan application after the loan amount has been disbursed.
-There are 2 sub-stages:
+There are 2 groups of APIs post disbursement.

 ## Trigger repayment APIs
 Informs Lender of a repayment.
 This API will not be called when payment is routed to lender via collection agent.